Full Disclosure - 3I ATLAS

 Civilization preserved

-Estimated probability of unrecoverable global war averted 98.7%
+Estimated probability of unrecoverable global war averted: 98.7%

 Special Circumstances did not celebrate.
 Celebration tempts repetition, and repetition tempts escalation.
-The Minds treated intervention the way a bomb technician treats wire-cutting.
+The Minds treated intervention like a bomb technician treats wire-cutting.
 You do it.
 You breathe once.
 You don’t get cocky.
 They’d long suspected that some higher power, somewhere, had done the same for them during their own adolescence.

 A later incident resolved without Culture action, which made the file more interesting, not less.
 On September 26, 1983, the Oko satellite system reported incoming ICBMs.
 Colonel Stanislav Petrov refused to initiate a launch.
 The system reported the missiles again.
 He refused again, not because he was a saint, but because a real first strike by America would not arrive as five lonely missiles.
 He trusted his sense of human behavior more than a machine’s certainty.